Ethereum Merge: Crypto's Carbon Footprint Is About to Shrink

 "We've been working on proof of stake for about seven years now," ethereum co-creator Vitalik Buterin said at the Eth Shanghai conference in March, "but finally all of that work is coming together."

-The Ethereum Mege is scheduled to occur between Sept.
-13 and Sept.
-15. Here's what you need to know to make sense of the big day.
+The Ethereum Merge is scheduled to occur around 11 p.m.
+PT on Sept.
+14. Here's what you need to know about it.

 Why is crypto bad for the environment?